carvalhaus/todoapp/README.md

 Once the containers are up and running, you can access the application at `http://localhost:3000` in your browser.

+If you want to consult the API documentation, access `http://localhost:3001/api/api-docs`.

 ## Features

 - User authentication with email/password or Google account